Printify

 Material: 180 gsm fine art photo paper

-Finish: Matte paper for sophisticated, glare-free display
+Finish: Matte paper for a sophisticated, glare-free display

 Sizes: 3 sizes available (11×14, 18×24, 24×36)